Forgiveness is the final form of love

 What’s illustrative is how this moment is framed by the media.
 Rather than explore a remarkable moment, this Seattle Times article wallows in the controversy of an act of forgiveness, alleging it minimizes the oppression and injustice suffered by black communities.
 It acknowledges Brandt Jean’s unusual response is rooted in his faith, but gives this a superficial treatment that fails to explore or acknowledge the deep resources the Christian faith offers situations like these.
 By forgiving Guyger, Brandt Jean frees himself from a life of bitterness and hate.
 By forgiving Guyger in the courtroom, he elevates a legal proceeding beyond justice and towards redemption.
 But the Seattle Times doesn’t see this.
 Rather, the article is a profile in unforgiveness – reactions from Twitter, reactions from academics, reactions from people in the social justice movement keep the outrage alive.
 All making the same basic point, all missing the same basic point, all shining the spotlight on our inability to forgive.

 Our secular culture misses is the relationship between justice and love.
 Ironically this was once well understood in the social justice movement (circa MLK).
 Justice strives towards the ultimate possibilities of life but can’t attain them.
 The ‘impossible possibility’ is a world where relationships between people are characterized by selfless love – agape.
 Instead justice is practiced in a world saturated with the pursuit of self-interest.
 Only love can fulfill the highest form of the spirit of justice and take us beyond this persistent self-interest.
-But our culture is too individualistic to recognize this ideal.
+Social justice activism is too trapped in its everything-lens of power and oppression to even see this ideal.
 The act of forgiveness in this courtroom, and the reconciliation that followed is a rare example of justice pointing towards love.
 The media would serve us better by exploring this dynamic instead of reminding us to hold on to outrage and reasons not to forgive.
 Reinhold Niebuhr has it right when he wrote ‘The true situation is that anything short of love cannot be perfect justice.’

 This story reveals the power of the Christian worldview.
 Forgiveness is central.
 Christ is the normative example of human goodness.
 I fall short of this standard.
 As Christ forgave me and reconciled me to God, so I’m able to forgive and reconcile to others.
 Modern secular culture can’t offer this.
 Sam Harris may wish for a society that can forgive and restore, but his worldview can’t take us there.